microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewscheduledefinition-create.md

 ## Response
-If successful, this method returns a `201, Created` response code and an [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object in the response body.
+If successful, this method returns a `201 Created` response code and an [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object in the response body.

-## Examples
+## Example 1: Create an access review

-This is an example of creating an access review series with a specific user, whose user object id is 7eae4444-d425-48b2-adf2-3c777f6256f3, as the reviewer.
-The review reviews all members of a specific group, whose group object id is b7a059cb-038a-4802-8fc9-b9d1ed0c4444.
-It recurs weekly.
+This is an example of creating an access review with the following settings:
++ The review reviews all members of a specific group, whose group **id** is `b7a059cb-038a-4802-8fc9-b9d1ed0c4444`.
++ A specific user, whose user **id** is `7eae4444-d425-48b2-adf2-3c777f6256f3` is the reviewer.
++ It recurs weekly and continues indefinitely.
++ **autoApplyDecisionsEnabled** is set to `false`.
+In this case, once the reviewer completes the access review, a user must apply the decisions manually.

 ### Request
 In the request body, supply a JSON representation of the [accessReviewScheduleDefinition](../resources/accessreviewscheduledefinition.md) object.